-Dear Friends of BTE –
+Dear Friends of Buffalo Theatre Ensemble,

 Live theatre is a unique and essential element of a vibrant culture and community.
 It reminds us what it means to be human.
 By immersing us in the perspective of those different from ourselves, it makes tangible the commonality of our existence.
 By creating a unique experience – in the moment between audience and artists, we acknowledge and celebrate our humanity.

-BTE is the place for artists, students and community members to celebrate live theatre.
+BTE is a place for artists, students and community members to celebrate live theatre.
 It is your theatre because BTE is a part of the structure of the community – both the educational component of College of DuPage and the culture and life of DuPage County.
 Every performance nurtures a shared experience, enriching each of us.

 Mission and History